EBEN TISDALE PUBLIC POLICY FELLOWSHIP

 Who is eligible for a Tisdale Fellowship?

-Undergraduate (juniors and seniors) and graduate students with an interest in public policy and the high-tech industry are welcome to apply.
+Undergraduate students with an interest in public policy and the high-tech industry are welcome to apply.
 A background in computer science or other high technology fields is helpful, but not required.
-Additionally, international students are also eligible for the Fellowship.
+Upperclassmen will be given priority in the selection process.

 What is the Dell Thurmond Woodard Fellowship?

 The Dell Thurmond Woodard Fellowship was established in 2007 as an opportunity within the Tisdale Fellowship program.
 It was created in memory of the late Thurmond Woodard, Dell’s former Vice President of Global Diversity and Chief Ethics, Privacy and Compliance Officer.
 Any student may apply for this fellowship (one student will be selected).
-The Dell Thurmond Woodard Fellowship grant recipient will participate in the same program as those in the Tisdale Fellowship – an eight-week internship and weekly high-tech policy seminars.
+The Dell Thurmond Woodard Fellowship grant recipient will participate in the same program as those in the Tisdale Fellowship and will intern with Dell Computers.

-Those interested in applying should check the appropriate box in the Tisdale application, and write an additional (300-500 word) essay on their “commitment to the ideals of ethics, diversity, inclusion, and collaboration in the public policy arena.”
+Those interested in applying should submit an additional (300-500 word) essay on their “commitment to the ideals of ethics, diversity, inclusion, and collaboration in the public policy arena” via email to Tisdale@TFAS.org.
 Each year the Dell Thurmond Woodard Fellowship recipient will be chosen by the Tisdale Fellowship selection committee.

 For those who apply for this specific Fellowship but are not the selected recipient, they will be considered in the general pool of applicants for the Tisdale Fellowship.